niranjankala/niranjankala.github.io/_posts/2024-01-05-redux-magic-transforming-your-react-app-into-a-state-management-marvel.md

 });
 ```

 Here, `userLoggedIn` and `addItemToCart` are our magical actions.
-They define events - a user logging in and an item added to the cart, respectively.
+They define events - a user logging in and an item added to the cart.

 ## Crafting Reducers

-Reducers are the wise sorcerers that interpret actions and transform the state accordingly.
+Reducers are wise sorcerers who interpret actions and transform the state accordingly.
 Each reducer is responsible for a specific slice of your application's state.
 Let's create a reducer for our `USER_LOGGED_IN` and `ADD_ITEM_TO_CART` actions:

 ```javascript
 // reducers.js